NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/CenterlinesVMTK/README.md

 - Michael Schumaker (Sunnybrook Research Institute)
 - Eman Arnout (LHSC)
-- Olga
+- Olga Trichtchenko (Western)

 # Project Description

 Our interest is in using and enhancing Slicer's Vascular Modelling Toolkit (VMTK) extension.
-We plan to look at how to use the modules, and see if there are capabilities of the VMTK package that can be added to the Slicer extension.
+We plan to look at how to use VMTK capabilities, and whether they can be used more effectively in applications.
+We may see if there are capabilities of the VMTK package that can be added to the Slicer extension.

 ## Objective

 1. Compile SlicerExtension-VMTK with VTK9 and Qt5.
 Fix problems compiling VMTK with the most recent VTK.
-2. Using SlicerExtension-VMTK effectively.
-Extract centerlines using ComputeCenterlines module, rather than ExtractNetwork.
+2. Using VMTK in Slicer effectively.
+Extract centerlines using start and end points, rather than using extractNetwork.
-3.
+3. Explore other VMTK features, and whether they can be added as Slicer modules.

 ## Approach and Plan

-1. With experts, examine VTK9 changes that caused VMTK to stop compiling.
-2. Understand options to add glyphs to slice views, try them out.
-3. Understand use of ComputeCenterlines, and see if new tools would be useful.
-4. Create a loadable module from the template, and set it up to compile with Spline Driven Image Slicer.
+1. Ask for help to compile VMTK with VTK9.
+2. Try different approaches to using VMTK’s centreline computation features.
+4. Look at VMTK tutorials, understand what else is available in the package, and try to use them from Slicer.

 ## Progress and Next Steps

-1. Almost done!
+1. Done!
 JCFR was very helpful.
+2. -
+3. -

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->